wal06seismo/walidbenmansour/index.md

 * 2018-2020: Postdoctoral Fellow, Department of Earth and Environmental Sciences at Macquarie University (Australia)

 ---
+## Education

+* PhD in Geophysics, University of Leicester,School of Geography, Geology and Environment, United Kingdom
+* Msc in Geology-Geophysics, University of Nice, France

+---
 ### Projects

 [Physical state and thermochemical structure: Antarctica](/sample_page)